 Variations

-It’s easy to adapt this blueberry gin cocktail to keep your cocktail repertoire fresh and exciting:
+It's easy to adapt this alcoholic blueberry drink to keep your cocktail repertoire fresh and exciting:

-- Omit the peach liqueur to make a simple blueberry sour (add in an extra 10ml simple syrup).
+- Omit the peach liqueur: This results in a simpler blueberry cocktail (add in an extra 10ml simple syrup).

-- Add herbs – try muddling the blueberries with a few sprigs of thyme or 5 basil leaves.
+- Add herbs: Muddle the blueberries with a few sprigs of thyme or 5 basil leaves.
 Alternatively, use an herb-based simple syrup to carry through the flavour.

-- Cheese: the tartness of this berry cocktail would cut through the creamy nature of cheese such as brie and camembert.
+- Cheese: The tartness of this fruity cocktail would cut through the creamy nature of cheese such as brie and camembert.
 Give it a try.

-- Seafood: toss some squid in seasoned flour, deep-fry it then sprinkle sea salt and a squeeze of lemon juice over it.
-This snack will go down a storm with this blueberry sour cocktail.
+- Seafood: Toss some squid in seasoned flour, deep-fry it then sprinkle sea salt and a squeeze of lemon juice over it.
+This snack will go down a storm with this blueberry drink.

-Have you made this blueberry sour recipe?
-Why not show me how you topped your blueberry cocktail by posting a photo on Instagram and tagging me @jane_littlesugarsnaps.
+Have you made this blueberry cocktail recipe?
+Why not show me how you topped your drink by posting a photo on Instagram and tagging me @jane_littlesugarsnaps.
 Please also leave a recipe rating and/or comment to let me know how you got along.
 I always love hearing from readers.

 📖 Recipe